 - Discomfort is the first stage.
 Subluxation, rotation, or a spinal shift is what is occurring, with the nerve not yet affected.

 - The pain signals that come from nerve compression and the severity can help determine the condition’s cause.

 - Weakness usually follows pain.
 The nerve that is affected begins to take on permanent damage and cannot function properly.

 Being aware of these radiculopathy symptoms will help an individual stay ahead of nerve injury.
 Acting on discomfort can prevent progression into pain, addressing pain can stave off weakness, and acting upon weakness may prevent permanent nerve damage.
-The sooner an individual seeks help for any type of pain, the better chance they have to prevent degeneration.
+The sooner an individual seeks help for pain, the better chance they have to prevent degeneration.